TRASAL/frbpoppy/README.rst

  - `matplotlib >= 2.2.3` for plotting
  - `requests >= 2.20.0.` for downloading new versions of frbcat
  - `future-fstrings >= 1.2.0` for using f-strings in old Python versions
+ - `tqdm >= 4.35.0` for nice progress bars during long calculations
+ - 'joblib >= 0.13.2' for parallel processing of long calculations

 ***************
 How can I help?